-The medium cannot be an empty space
+The world-medium cannot be an empty space

 Terms are used here that are explained in the page